Consent agendas: A time-conscious board member’s best friend

 Use a consent agenda wisely

-Thus, the Ohio Supreme Court concluded that a meeting by the Portage County Board of County Commissioners violated the Open Meetings Act while using the routine calendar.
+In 2021, the Ohio Supreme Court concluded that a meeting by the Portage County Board of County Commissioners violated the Open Meetings Act while using the routine calendar.

 The authority consolidated all items from the regular agenda to the consent one and adjourned the meeting one minute after its beginning.
+This, the court concluded, amounted to using the consent agenda function to “constructively close its public meetings.”

 FAQs